YogaLoft/yogaloft-content/classes/One-on-One.md

-## One on one private sessions
+## One on one personal sessions

 ### Just you and your instructor with the space to yourself

+We offer personal yoga training in dedicated one on one sessions to give you a tailored yoga session focussed on your specific needs.
+Whether you want to explore a particular muscle movement or just understand your body better, your teacher will focus on you alone and help you to develop your practice in a space where the ambience is all Yoga.

+You can set the agenda by telling your instructor exactly what you want to achieve or you can ask them to create a session that targets areas you want to work on.
+These sessions are all about your needs.

+### Booking

 One on one sessions take a little planning.
 Here's how it works:

-- Go ahead and [book a session](http://yogaloft.co.uk/#/timetable) for the time and date you are interested in.
+- Go ahead and book a session below for the time and date you are interested in.
 We need payment up front in order to start the process.
-- If there's a time and date you have in mind, that isn't shown on our timetable, email us at [info@yogaloft.co.uk](mailto:info@yogaloft.co.uk) and we'll do our best to accommodate.
+- If there's a time and date you have in mind, that isn't shown, email us at [info@yogaloft.co.uk](mailto:info@yogaloft.co.uk) and we'll do our best to accommodate.
 - We will email you back to check if you have a specifc instructor in mind, you needn't wait to hear from us.
 If you prefer, you can go ahead and email [info@yogaloft.co.uk](mailto:info@yogaloft.co.uk) and let us know:
  - If you have a specific instructor or Yoga style in mind
  - Any special requirements